p4-team/ctf/2016-09-24-dctf/revcrypt400/README.md

 267662267667666227767263533233233233233233233233233233233233233233233233233233233234537672635
 411040411011004050115556601101101101101101101101101101101101101101101101101101101101641155560
 ```
 We can notice a pattern: lower row is xor of last two numbers on top row.
-With this in mind, we wrote a script to decrypt
+With this in mind, we wrote a [script](solve.py)
-the whole file (<link>).
+to decrypt the whole file.

 The decrypted file was the following script (after unpacking and unminifying):
 ```javascript